wangziqi2013/wangziqi2013.github.io/_posts/2021-05-09-clobber-nvm.markdown

 1. Using semantics logging to record function name and arguments before transaction begin such that the transaction can be re-executed on a crash.

+2. The semantics logging is optimized such that: (1) Read-only objects (or object fields) on the NVM are not logged since their values are still accessible after crash; (2) Only non-volatile object fields that are actually modified by the transaction are undo-logged with the assistance of compilers, i.e., demand undo-logging on function arguments rather than write set (which is just a function of function name and arguments).
+   This allows us to restore the original value of the arguments before re-executing the transaction body.

 **Questions:**